jzielinski47/bruce-lee/README.md

 ### Instalation

+1. Open https://bruceleegame.netlify.app/ with any supported browser
+2. The game will be automatically launched in a browser window.

+OR

 1. Download the project.
 2. Unzip the downloaded file.
 3. Open Visual Studio Code and select the “Live Server” extension from the Extensions tab.